academic-moodle-cooperation/moodle-mod_consentform/README.md

 Description
 -----------

-The Confidentialaty Obligation module allows trainers to hide/reveal course elements in dependance of a confidentiality obligation.
+The Consentform module allows trainers to hide/reveal course elements in dependance of a consentform.

 Example
 -------

-A trainer wants to hide some elements of his moodle course as long as the course participants have agreed with a confidentiality obligation.
-He/she inserts an instance of this module to his/her course and inserts the text, which the participants have to agree/disagree with.
-Now, if a teacher enters this instance, he/she will find a list of all visible moodle elements of the course and he can select all the modules which shall be hidden as long as the participant has not agreed to the confidentiality obligation text.
-If a participants enters this module, he will see the confidentiality obligation text and a button "agree" or "disagree".
-He/she can now agree or disagree to this text by pressing the button.
+A trainer wants to hide some elements of a moodle course as long as the course participants have not agreed with a consentform.
+First you insert an instance of this activity module to your course and you insert the text, which the participants have to agree/disagree with.
+Then you click at this consentform instance in course overview and see a list of all visible moodle elements of this course.
+You can select here all the modules which shall be hidden as long as the participant has not agreed to the consentform.
+If - on the other hand - a course participant clicks on this module in course overview, he/she will see the consentform text and a button "agree" or "disagree".
+He/she can now agree or disagree to this text by pressing the appropriate button.
 If he/she agrees, the hidden elements of the course will be revealed.

 Requirements
 ------------